napoknot21/hc-libapi-v2/README.md

 # Import and use of the API
 sys.path.append(r"C:\path\to\the\libApi\src") # For windows paths

-from libApi.ice.ice_calculator import IceCalculator from libApi.pricers.fx import PricerFX
+from libapi.ice.ice_calculator import IceCalculator from libapi.pricers.fx import PricerFX

 ice_api = IceCalculator()
 pricer_fx = PricerFx()